adviks/icarus/content/thanks/_index.md

 ---
-title: "Thank you for subscribing :)"
+title: Thank you for subscribing :)
 ---
 You are now confirmed.
-You can expect to receive emails as I create new content.
+You can expect to receive emails as I create new content. 🎉